 - Affiliate window

-These are just a few of the more important data terms you need to learn and understand to make money with affiliate marketers.
+These are just a few more important data terms you need to learn and understand to make money with affiliate marketers.

 A lot of Bad Actors